Good Debt vs Bad Debt: Unlock 5 Key Differences

 Balancing Good Debt and Bad Debt

-While it’s ideal to avoid bad debt altogether, many people will have to manage a mix of both types.
-The key is to prioritize paying off bad debt as quickly as possible while using good debt strategically to build wealth.
+It is ideal to stay away from bad debt but there are two types of debts that many people will have to navigate through.
+The main idea is to eliminate bad debt as soon as possible while using good debt to increase wealth.

 1. Create a Debt Repayment Plan